sandwichboii/cube_prime_SIR/README.md

 # cube_prime_SIR
-Uses math to figure out the semi-optimaltime time to revisit
+Uses math to figure out the semi-optimal time time to revisit